Superradiance in acoustic black hole: Superradiance Mode

 Obviously, in Fig. \ref{fig. 01}, a discontinuity exists between the outer surface $R_{+}$ and the inner surface $R_{-}$, requiring continuity conditions to ensure smoothness on the scattering surface.
 We consider matching the pressure and velocity of the internal and external solutions under the jump condition of $r=R$\cite{2021SWRA}.
 From the continuity of velocity $(\bm{\nu_{+}}=\bm{\nu_{-}})$ in Eqs. (\ref{eq.
 001}), (\ref{eq.
 002}), we can get

-We can define the impedance inside and outside the ABH and they are different.
+We can define the impedances inside and outside the ABH.
 Since sound scattering occurs at the boundary of the ABH, we assume the small quantity is negligible, allowing us to obtain the associated impedance as

 where $Z_{+}$ is the outside impedence, $Z_{-}$ is the inside impedence, and $Z$ is the characteristic acoustic impedance of the fibrous material\cite{1970DEM} (see Fig. \ref{fig. 01}).

 Due to the mismatch in acoustic impedance between the external and internal environments, the incident wave encounters inside impedance conditions at the scattering interface $r=R$.
 In terms of impedance, the boundary condition for both sound and surface waves in the rest frame of ABH is